 “A unique feature to inDriver is that drivers are not automatically assigned to riders,” says Carr.
 Passengers receive multiple offers from drivers in the area and are given the opportunity to select one based on fare amounts, driver ratings, estimated time of arrival and vehicle model.
 The trip is confirmed once both parties agree to the fare.

 For riders using inDriver, bargaining is the name of the game.
-The company also gives higher earning power to drivers by charging 0% commission for the first six to 12 months using the app.
+The company also gives higher earning power to drivers by charging 0% commission for the first few months of using the app.
 “Drivers are able to see the full fare, from point A to point B and can decide if they want to accept the request – or not,” says Carr.
 Passengers using the app pay on average 20-30% less than with other services.

 Bargaining is a valuable skill, but it takes some practice; “We want to give the power of setting prices back into the hands of passengers and drivers,” says Carr, who offers some tips on how to get some bang for your buck.

 - Information is power – do your homework.
 The more you know, the better your position.
 Familiarise yourself with what you’d usually pay for routes that you are familiar with – and then offer a lower rate.
 The driver can always push up their price to reach a happy middle ground.